On a Constraint on Invariant Measures of Certain Cellular Automata: The Case

 \begin{corollary} Let $G$ be a finite group.
 Then there exists a bijective correspondence between the collection of shift-invariant Borel probability measures $\mu$ on $G^{\mathbb{N}_0}$ that are also invariant relative to $\tau_G$, ergodic relative to the joint action of the shift and $\tau_G$ and satisfy $h_{\left(\pi_{\mu}\right)_*\mu}\left(\sigma\right) = 0$, and the collection of shift-invariant Borel probability measures $\nu$ on any of the spaces $\left\{ Hg\,:\,gHg^{-1}=H\right\} ^{{\mathbb{N}_0}}$ - for subgroups $H\leq G$ - that are also invariant relative to $\tau_G'$, ergodic relative to the joint action of the shift and $\tau_G'$ and satisfy $h_{\nu}\left(\sigma\right) = 0$.

 \end{corollary}

 \begin{remark} Recall Example \ref{kitchens}.
-If we are given a shift-invariant Borel probability measure on $\left(\mathbb{Z}/2\mathbb{Z}\right)^{{\mathbb{N}_0}}$ which is also invariant relative to the Ledrappier cellular automaton, ergodic relative to the joint action of the two maps, and possesses zero entropy relative to each of them, then we can construct a such a measure on $\left(D_{p}\right)^{{\mathbb{N}_0}}$ except that it has positive entropy relative to each of the two maps.
-However notice that by Remark \ref{converse_rem_to_synthesis_thrm} we do not know whether ergodicity already relative to just the Ledrappier cellular automaton has to imply ergodicity of the measure on $\left(D_{p}\right)^{{\mathbb{N}_0}}$ already relative to just its group cellular automaton.
+If we are given a shift-invariant Borel probability measure on $\left(\mathbb{Z}/2\mathbb{Z}\right)^{{\mathbb{N}_0}}$ which is also invariant relative to the group multiplication cellular automaton (the Ledrappier cellular automaton), ergodic relative to the joint action of the two maps, and possesses zero entropy relative to each of them, then we can construct a such a measure on $\left(D_{p}\right)^{{\mathbb{N}_0}}$ except that it has positive entropy relative to each of the two maps.
+This latter measure is always atom-less.
+However notice that by Remark \ref{converse_rem_to_synthesis_thrm} we do not know whether ergodicity already relative to just the Ledrappier cellular automaton has to imply ergodicity of the measure on $\left(D_{p}\right)^{{\mathbb{N}_0}}$ already relative to just the group cellular automaton.

 \end{remark}

 Thus we have reduced the problem to the zero entropy case of a group multiplication cellular automaton.
 However, it is yet unknown even whether such atom-less measures exist.\\